Home Compare COR vs CVS

 Cencora vs CVS Health: Which Stock Looks Stronger in 2026?

-Cencora holds the cleaner structural position, with the lead spread across growth and stability.
+Cencora holds the cleaner structural position, with the lead spread across valuation and stability.
 CVS Health still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward CVS Health, which does not confirm the structural lead.
+In the market, CVS Health carries the stronger setup — intact trend against Cencora's broken trend.
 That leaves a split case: the structural lead stays with Cencora, but the market is not currently confirming it.

 Trajectory Similarity